-The moratorium still obligates renters to pay rent and they are not forgiven of past-due rents.
+The moratorium still obligates renters to pay rent and they are not forgiven for past-due rents.
 Tenants must also abide by the terms of their lease agreement.
 The moratorium likewise encourages the homeowners to provide repayment plans to make it easy for renters to meet their obligations.

 Homeowner Obligations Under the Moratorium

 Homeowners can face criminal charges if they violate the eviction moratorium.
-Individual homeowners evicting a qualified renter for non-payment of rent will be held accountable for criminal penalties of $100,000 fine, one year incarceration, or both.
+Individual homeowners evicting a qualified renter for non-payment of rent will be held accountable for criminal penalties of a $100,000 fine, one year incarceration, or both.

-While the homeowner is not required to inform the renter of the eviction moratorium, and may suspect that a renter is not covered under the program, the latter is considered covered unless otherwise decided upon by a court.
+While the homeowner is not required to inform the renter of the eviction moratorium and may suspect that a renter is not covered under the program, the latter is considered covered unless otherwise decided upon by a court.